AntoineMik/pshiny/Readme.md

 # Important Consideration

 ## Containerizing Shiny for Python
-Shiny for Python uses [Uvicorn](https://www.uvicorn.org/) to containerize its apps.
-It is a common way of containerizing apps using [FastAPI deployments](https://fastapi.tiangolo.com/deployment/docker/).
+Shiny for Python uses [Uvicorn](https://www.uvicorn.org/) to serve its apps.

-To run the Shiny for python app in the docker container, it is necessary to use Uvicorn run commands instead of the typical Shiny run commands to expose the app outside the container.
+To run the Shiny for Python app in the Docker container, it is necessary to use Uvicorn run commands instead of the typical Shiny run commands to expose the app outside the container.